CodyMcCarty/UE-Snippets/Blender.md

+Notes on Blender
 ---

  **Hints at the bottom** For example start loop cut, then there's E and F key to change the type of loop cut.

 **Search** with `F3`